Skip to main content

 Reviewed by Gaël Thirion on

-Chefs hire apprentices who keep stations clean, follow specs, and stay calm in the rush.
-Use our 2026 Apprentice Commis Chef cover letter samples to show those habits with real examples.
+Chefs hire apprentices who keep stations clean, follow specifications, and remain calm under pressure.
+Use our 2026 Apprentice Commis Chef cover letter samples to demonstrate those habits with concrete examples.

 Example of an apprentice commis chef cover letter for an apprentice commis chef position